angular/angular/aio/content/guide/lifecycle-hooks.md

 You can, however watch these elements with a directive.

-The directive defines `ngOnInit()` and `ngOnDestroy()` hooks that log messages to the parent via an injected `LoggerService`.
+The directive defines `ngOnInit()` and `ngOnDestroy()` hooks that log messages to the parent using an injected `LoggerService`.

 <code-example path="lifecycle-hooks/src/app/spy.directive.ts" region="spy-directive" header="src/app/spy.directive.ts"></code-example>